 Do things you enjoy

-Hobbies are an easy way to feel happy and establish connections with people of similar interests.
-Look for things you enjoy and devote your time to them that may help you to get rid of boredom and unhappiness.
+Hobbies are an easy way to feel happy and establish connection with people of similar interest.
+Look for things you enjoy and devote your time on them that may help you to get rid of boredom and unhappiness.

 Establish social connections